alissonAraujoSpecchio/Linux__dd/README.md

 # Linux__dd
-How to boot a pendrive using dd command
+How to format a pendrive, turning it bootable, using dd command

 ## Umount partition